-Students must meet all requirements for admission to the College of Education including demonstration of competence in mathematics, reading, and oral and written language.
+Within one semester of admission, students must be admitted to the College of Education.
+See College of Education admission requirements in that section of the catalog.
 All Special Education majors will be required to earn a grade of "C" or better in required Special Education sequence courses.
 A grade of "D" in any required Special Education course will not be accepted toward the Special Education major.
 The student may repeat a "D" course once.
 If a student fails to get a "C" or better, the student will be dropped as a Special Education major.

-All students must maintain a 2.75 GPA and be admitted to the College of Education before they can register for practice teaching.
+All students must maintain a 2.75 GPA.
 To be entitled for certification a student must earn a grade of "B" or better in Practice Teaching and Student Teaching.
 A 2.75 cumulative G.P.A. is required for graduation.